gitulamy/git-tr/README.md

 this url as a prefix for the message of guide, not for accessing the content, so it will be ok even if the repository is a private one.

-And, more this will ask you to set develop branch name, which is used for branching feature/hotfix.
+And, more this will ask you to determine root branch name (as usually 'develop'), which is used for branching feature/hotfix.

 ```bash
 $ git tr init